 12. 3D printing:

 Three-dimensional (3D) printing is another emerging technology that is beginning to have an impact on healthcare software development.
 This additive manufacturing process can be used to create a wide variety of objects, including medical devices, implants, and prosthetics.
-3D printing offers a number of advantages over traditional manufacturing methods, such as shorter production times, lower costs and customised products.
+3D printing offers several advantages over traditional manufacturing methods, such as shorter production times, lower costs, and customized products.

 13. Virtual reality (VR):

 Virtual reality (VR) is another emerging technology that has the potential to transform healthcare.
 VR can be used for a variety of purposes, such as training surgeons, providing immersive educational experiences for medical students, and delivering treatments for conditions such as anxiety and post-traumatic stress disorder (PTSD).

 14. Augmented reality (AR):

 Augmented reality (AR) is similar to VR, but it involves overlaying digital information in the real world instead of creating a completely virtual environment.
 In healthcare, AR can be used for several purposes, such as providing real-time data and guidance to surgeons during procedures, helping patients visualize their treatment options, and more.

 Artificial intelligence (AI) is another emerging technology that has the potential to transform healthcare.
 AI can be used for a variety of purposes, such as diagnosing diseases, predicting patient outcomes, and providing personalized treatment recommendations.